 I bite into my juicy half a papaya.
 It is ripe and perfectly sweetness that is only obtained by tree ripening.
 We leave the school area and head towards the main village.
 A young man greets Carlos and walks over to us.
 I ask permission to take his photo.
 As I take his photo, I notice he keeps reaching into his woven red and white huallqui and eating something.

 He holds the bag out to Carlos and Carlos pull out a hand full of leaves.
 It’s Coca Leaves.
 This is the plant that causes Colombia so many issues.
 For the Indigenous, coca leaves play an important role it their culture.
 It is used to stem fatigue, hunger, and thirst.
 It is used to as an anesthetic and as a treatment for bleeding.
 They gather the leaves and add some ilucta (ash of the quinoa plant).
 It helps with the flavor of the leaves.
 After adding the ilucta, the leaves are chewed.
 I tried chewing on some coca leaves.
 It tasted like bitter leaves.
 I didn’t notice any of the anesthetic effects.
 Coca leaves are not illegal to consume and will not cause a positive drug test.
+They are not addictive as well and hence will not require you to visit a drug rehab as well.
 Coca leaves go through several chemical processes before it becomes cocaine.

 I chew on my coca leaves as we wander around the village.
 The Mamo’s wife is supervisor their 3 children while mending some clothing.
 The kid are like any other young children.
 They play with their puppies and chase each other around the hunts.
 One of the children’s puppies notice us and decide to investigate.
 He follows us around the village and barks to let them know where the intruders are.
 Like his owner, the puppy didn’t want his picture taken.
 He kept coming around one of the huts to bark at us.
 I set up with my camera and waited.